 To open a bank account for a company in Croatia, we’ll require you to provide the necessary documents and complete our application form.
 After we receive those documents, which are commonly notarized and even apostilled in some cases, we will draft the company documents and instruct you to sign them.

 Once the documents have been received in Croatia by our lawyer, we will submit them to the Register.
 The Register may take up to 3 weeks to issue the certificate of incorporation, but in most of CompyCo cases, this process is done much quicker!

 Company registration fees in Croatia will be determined by the: form of the company, number of shareholders and directors, choice of banking, residency of shareholders and directors, and business activity.
 If you wish to find out the exact process, requirements, and fees for your specific case, complete this simple online form and we’ll send you an offer within 24 h.
 Setting up a business in Croatia is our specialty.

 A wholly foreign-owned company can be difficult to set up without adequate assistance from experts who specialize in incorporations.
 Take advantage of the growing Croatian economy by working with CompyCo, we’ve got experienced team in Croatia waiting to find solutions for business owners to start a business in Croatia.

 The process of setting up a business in Croatia is still bureaucratically complicated.
 However, our simple instructions will turn this process of company formation in Croatia into straightforward and easy steps for you.
 Our experts will help you get acquainted with the tax and administrative systems here so your company is up and running promptly!

-We’ve developed a valuable network of experts in the country to assist you to start a business in Croatia every step of the way.
+We’ve developed a valuable network of experts in the country to assist you to start a business in Croatia within any sector every step of the way.
 Not only will you be informed about the best practices for your business, we’ll also educate you on the basics of the Croatian business environment.

 Bank Account Opening